Amy Wei

 Mar 28, 2025 I was named a 2025 Goldwater Scholar!

-Nov 18, 2024 I began working as an Undergraduate Researcher with Professor Westley Weimer and PhD student Priscila Santiesteban.
+Nov 18, 2024 I will be an undergraduate researcher working with Professor Westley Weimer and PhD student Priscila Santiesteban at the University of Michigan.

-May 27, 2024 I began working as a Research Assistant at Carnegie Mellon University’s Research Experience for Undergraduates in Software Engineering.
+May 27, 2024 I will be a research assistant at Carnegie Mellon University’s Research Experience for Undergraduates in Software Engineering ‘24.

-Jan 08, 2024 I began teaching as an Instructional Aide for Discrete Mathematics (EECS 203), within the University of Michigan’s Computer Science and Engineering Department.
+Jan 08, 2024 I will begin teaching as an Instructional Aide for Discrete Mathematics (EECS 203) at the University of Michigan.

-May 29, 2023 I began working as a Research Assistant at Carnegie Mellon University’s Research Experience for Undergraduates in Software Engineering.
+May 29, 2023 I will be a research assistant at Carnegie Mellon University’s Research Experience for Undergraduates in Software Engineering ‘23.